sheagcraig/yo/README.md

 It differs from [terminal-notifier](https://github.com/alloy/terminal-notifier) in that it creates persistent notifications that remain in place until clicked.
 As such, it allows you to customize these buttons and their actions.
 Also, it allows you to customize the application icon displayed (kind of... again, see below).

 If you just want a notification, download the current installer package from the [releases](https://github.com/sheagcraig/yo/releases) page.
+Please note, the installer package does not include the Casper scripts.

 If you want to customize the icon/app name/etc, you will need to modify the XCode project and build it yourself.
 Instructions are provided below.